-It's a weird sort of job being a screenwriter.
+It's a unique sort of writing job, being a screenwriter.
 It's more social and collaborative than being a novelist, less ephemeral than a lot of journalism, better conditions than being a poet; but the downside is that most of your output will only be read by a few dozen producers, directors and actors.

 Many films you write will never be made, and these unproduced scripts remain locked away in studio vaults - available as writing samples to people in the industry, but otherwise just gathering dust.